hartwork/xiangqi-setup/README.md

   --dpi FLOAT           resolution of the output in dots per inch --scale-pieces FACTOR
-                        factor to scale pieces by (0.0 to 1.2, default: 0.9)
+                        factor to scale pieces by (0.0 to 1.2, default: 0.9) --scale-annotations FACTOR
+                        factor to scale annotations by (0.0 to 1.2, default: 0.9)

 board themes (16 available, in alphabetic order): a4_blank_2cm_margin                        (license: CC0-1.0)